The Jewellery Quarter

 The bigger of the warehouses have lent themselves to loft-style living with developers like Javelin Block creating edgy urban spaces concealed behind exteriors that look unchanged since their industrial heyday.

 There are 6,000 people now living in the quarter, who can enjoy its restaurants, bars and cafes.

-Much of the social whirl is centred round the St Paul’s Church Square, up Ludgate Hill (many have revelled late into the night enjoying the cheap drinks and judgement-free atmosphere on the dance deck of the Actress and Bishop), and beneath the Square Peg.
+Much of the social whirl is centred around St Paul’s Church Square, up Ludgate Hill (many have revelled late into the night enjoying the cheap drinks and judgement-free atmosphere on the dance deck of the Actress and Bishop), and beneath the Square Peg.

 The Jewellery Quarter’s planning tracker on its website reveals a full list of applications to create apartments, studios and penthouses in streets all over the area.

-House price stats for 2015 in the quarter went from £66k for a studio in St Pauls Square to £690k or a loft designed by Javelin Block in Viceroy House.
+House price stats for 2015 in the quarter went from £66k for a studio in St Pauls Square to £690k for a loft designed by Javelin Block in Viceroy House.

 Want to know how much your property is worth?